acevedomiguel/spring-petclinic/readme.md

 * First check the required variables to run otherwise will fail
 * Login to docker using AWS credential (required to push to ECR)
 * Docker build and push to ECR
-* If the ECS information was defined it will try to update the deployment otherwise you will need to use the ECR console and manually trigger
+* With the ECS information it will update teh deploy to get the latest build

 ## Comments
 * In an ideal scenario terraform should use it’s own keays with it’s own permissions.